-2) Domaine de Trevallon, just outside St. Remy, is making some of the most original and striking wines in Provence.
+2) Domaine de Trevallon, 7 km west of St. Remy, is making some of the most original and striking wines in Provence.
 Because his slopes are north-facing Eloi Durrbach planted Cabernet Sauvignon and Syrah, instead of the predominant and traditional Mourvedre, which in spite of that makes a wine that exudes the terroir of Provence and the special soils found in Les Baux (as in "bauxite", i.e. aluminum).

 Also...Chateau Vignelaure near Rians is making excellent wines...and so is Richaume in Puyloubier (Cotes de Provence), created by a cello-playing history professor and now run by his son.